ramyasreekola/TVSeriesViewer/README.md

 4. Add Pagination logic to include more search results
 5. Add More test cases for the components
 6. Better Error Handling for API call fail
+7. Search button on Enter key press should trigger the search